 Acoustic Fabrics, an Aesthetic Addition to Controlling Commercial Noise

-Acoustic fabrics are simply versatile, easy to retrofit, cost-effective with outstanding noise absorption qualities Our acoustic fabrics can be wrapped on acoustic board and other panel materials like other fabrics you may find in the acoustic market.
-However, ours is developed to also uniquely be fitted to any solid wall and still achieve outstanding NRC values.
-The clear advantages of ANC acoustic fabric are its simple easy, installation and ability to retrofit in virtually any existing commercial space as well as it is inexpensive.
-Where speech intelligibility is critical, this fabric is an excellent choice for any conference room, classroom, commercial or office space.
+Acoustic fabrics are simply versatile, easy to retrofit, and cost-effective with outstanding noise absorption qualities Our acoustic fabrics can be wrapped on acoustic boards and other panel materials like other fabrics you may find in the acoustic market.
+However, ANC is developed to also uniquely be fitted to any solid wall and still achieve outstanding NRC values.
+The clear advantages of ANC acoustic fabric are its simplicity to ease and installation, its ability to retrofit in virtually any existing commercial space as well as it is inexpensive.
+Where speech intelligibility is critical, this fabric is an excellent choice for any conference room, classroom, commercial, or office space.

-ANC acoustic fabrics offer unmatched fade resistance and will offer lifetime of acoustical benefits.
+ANC acoustic fabrics offer unmatched fade resistance and will offer a lifetime of acoustical benefits.

 Call us today at 561-964-9360 for details and ordering information.

 An outstanding noise absorption material ANC acoustic fabric is:

 Lightweight: 23 oz./ lin. yd.